doronz88/swift_reversing/README.md

 Following, you'll see a description of those:

-> **NOTE:** It is possible that not all of them are specified here.
-If you find one that it is not, please open an issue.
-This guide is WIP :)

 - `__TEXT.__swift5_protos`: Contains a list of relative pointers that each of them point to a __Protocol Descriptor__.
 Each of them consist of what we know as a __Swift Protocol__.
 These pointers point to `__TEXT.__const`.